Jerusalem Artichoke / Sunchoke: a Tasty Survival Food

 As you can see from the photos, this member of the sunflower family also produces a beautiful yellow bloom!

 The best planting time will depend on your growing region.
 However, you should plant Jerusalem artichokes 6-8 weeks before the last frost for your area.
 They need about 18-20 weeks frost free.
-They will flower around August and September, and then you can harvest them in the fall.
+They will flower around August and September, and then you can harvest them through late fall.

 In colder zones, you can plant sunchokes as a perennial.
 They grow best in mild environments like zones 7-11.
 You can look up your plant hardiness zone by zip code on the USDA map here.